Riley L. Pitts: Ceremony

 What this man did in an hour of incredible courage will live in the story of America as long as America endures - as he will live in the hearts and memories of those who loved him.
 He was a brave man and a leader of men.
 No greater thing could be said of any man.

 Captain Pitts' mother and father, Mr. and Mrs. Theodore H. Pitts, attended the presentation; also in attendance were Secretary of Defense Clark M. Clifford, Chairman of the Joint Chiefs of Staff General Earle Wheeler, and Secretary of the Army Stanley Rogers Resor.

 Honors

-Post No. GR07 of The American Legion, Department of France, at Wiesbaden, Germany, is named after him.
-The Post was originally chartered on April 15, 1988, at Worms, Federal Republic of Germany.
+Pitts Hall at Lucius D. Clay Kaserne in Wiesbaden, Germany, is named for him.
+Pitts Park in Oklahoma City is also named for him.
+A mural depicting Pitts was unveiled November 11, 2023, at the park.

+In 2025, Pitts' widow was watching a Muhammad Ali documentary when she saw a clip of her husband, stationed in Vietnam, being interviewed about Ali's opposition to the Vietnam War draft.
+Upon investigation, ABC News was able to find nearly 40 minutes of interview footage featuring Pitts, as well as interviews that were done with his soldiers after he was killed.
+Pitts' grown children had not previously had a recording of his voice and were touched by the rediscovered testimonials from his men.